influxdata/influxdb3_core/iox_catalog/README.md

 # IOx Catalog

 This crate contains the code for the IOx Catalog.
-This includes the definitions of namespaces, their tables, the columns of those tables and their types, what Parquet files are in object storage and delete tombstones.
-There's also some configuration information that the overall distributed system uses for operation.
+This includes the definitions of namespaces, their tables, the columns of those tables and their types, partitions, and what Parquet files are in object storage.

 To run this crate's tests you'll need Postgres installed and running locally.
 You'll also need to set the `INFLUXDB_IOX_CATALOG_DSN` environment variable so that sqlx will be able to connect to